VAT Refund in Mexico: VAT Tax Rules, Exceptions, and Refunds

-Below you’ll find what you need to know about complying with IVA regulations and how to secure an IVA rebate in a timely manner.
+Below you’ll find what you need to know about complying with Mexican IVA regulations and how to secure an IVA rebate in a timely manner.

-When it comes to imports and exports, however, the rules are somewhat different.
+When it comes to imports and exports, however, the rules for IVA tax in Mexico are somewhat different.
 There is no VAT tax levied on goods exported from Mexico to other countries.
-What's more, manufacturers can recover the IVA levied on certain imported materials through a rebate process.
+What's more, manufacturers can recover the IVA levied on certain imported materials through a tax refunds process.

 The most notable exception to the standard IVA rules is in regard to temporary imports.
-Through VAT and IEPS certifications, manufacturers are not required to pay IVA on any materials imported into Mexico for processing, assembly, or finishing of goods that will subsequently be exported.
+Through VAT and IEPS certifications, manufacturers are not required to pay IVA on any goods or materials imported into Mexico for processing, assembly, or finishing of goods that will subsequently be exported.

 There are some stipulations, however, for getting the full benefit of this VAT tax incentive.
 A 2020 revision to Foreign Trade Rules reduced certain VAT benefits for all but Authorized Economic Operators (OEA).
 OEA-certified companies, which through their registration establish that they already meet specific Customs standards, are able to secure a broader range of tax incentives compared to VAT-certified companies.

-The IVA rebate process in Mexico
+The IVA Rebate Process in Mexico

-In addition, taxation authorities will require the legal entity's name to be on all facturas.
-Do not use a nickname, DBA name, or other entity name when securing this document.
+In addition, taxation authorities will require the legal entity's name and information to be on all facturas.
+Do not use a nickname, DBA name, or other entity name when securing this tax document.
 Save these receipts to submit to the Finance Ministry (Secretaria de Hacienda) on a monthly basis for the processing of the rebate.

 The vouchers must be issued electronically, as they are certified by a third-party authorized by the Ministry of Finance to authenticate their validity.
 These vouchers must be electronically safeguarded and recorded in the accounting books of the company requesting the balance in favor of VAT.

-It is becoming increasingly complex to process a VAT refund balance, as the requirements to justify the refund to the financial authorities continue to increase.
-However, if your purchases are essential for the operation carried out by the company—such as ensuring compliance with regulatory requirements—then it is important you secure that digital tax receipt.
-You must support your claim by presenting it along with proof of operations, as well as contracts or documents from the suppliers themselves to validate their legality.
+It is becoming increasingly complex to process a VAT refund balance, as the requirements to justify the tax refund to the financial authorities continue to increase.
+However, if your purchases are essential for the operation carried out by the company—such as ensuring compliance with Mexican regulatory requirements—then it is important you secure that digital tax receipt.
+You must support your tax claim by presenting it along with proof of operations, as well as contracts or information documents from the suppliers themselves to validate their legality.
 Examples include the presentation of accounting records and proof of payment of the invoices in question or pediments for foreign trade operations.

-A shelter provider can offer clients an added layer of vigilance in working with suppliers and ensuring they are in order with their tax obligations and in the issuance of CFDI.
-A shelter provider can also help you keep up to date on any relevant changes in the laws or management contacts with the authorities in Mexico.
-This support helps to ensure the timely presentation of all documentation, as well as the prompt recovery of requested refunds to prevent cash flow issues.
+A shelter provider for maquiladoras can offer clients an added layer of vigilance in working with suppliers and ensuring they are in order with their tax obligations and in the issuance of CFDI.
+A shelter provider can also help you keep up to date on any relevant changes in the tax laws or management contacts with the authorities in Mexico.
+This support helps to ensure the timely presentation of all tax documentation, as well as the prompt recovery of requested refunds to prevent cash flow issues.

-Simplify your IVA refund
+Simplify Your IVA Refund

 Any manufacturer operating in Mexico should hold a basic understanding of the Mexican tax system.
-While this is more critical for manufacturers operating in Mexico as a wholly-owned foreign subsidiary, companies operating under the umbrella of a shelter service provider should also understand these requirements.
+While this is more critical for manufacturers operating in Mexico as a wholly-owned foreign subsidiary, companies operating under the umbrella of a shelter service provider should also understand these tax requirements.
 Not only does this understanding ensure all corporate employees secure appropriate documentation during business-related transactions, but it also provides an excellent sense of the complete cost-saving benefits available through manufacturing in Mexico.

-Fortunately, securing IVA rebates does not have to be complicated.
-Tetakawi helps clients navigate the paperwork necessary to secure these rebates on imports and other critical purchases.
-Working with an experienced partner in managing processes for Customs can save your company time and money in the long run.
+Fortunately, securing Mexican IVA rebates does not have to be complicated.
+Tetakawi helps clients navigate the paperwork necessary to secure these tax rebates on imports and other critical purchases.
+Working with an experienced partner in managing processes for Mexican Customs can save your company time and money in the long run.
 To learn how you can benefit from more efficient support of your IVA refund in Mexico, contact Tetakawi today.